dustgard/CS410_Bell_Choir_Lab2/README.txt

             1. Project must be committed and pushed to GitHub
             2. Must use ANT to build/run
-            3. Each ChoirMember must play each assigned note in a separate thread
+            3. Each ChoirMember must be each assigned note in a separate thread
             4. The program must be able to play the instructor provided song "Mary Had a Little Lamb" with the sound output being properly recognizable with appropriate timing.
             5. The program must play additional songs provided by the instructor or students.